Trump says ‘life and death’ at stake in following guidelines

 “They’re dying on the ship,” Trump said.
 “I’m going to do what’s right, not only for us for but humanity.”

 Trump also said he planned to curtail his travel for the month ahead and stay close to the White House to safeguard his health.
-The president hasn’t held one of his signature big-stadium rallies since early March, and it’s unlikely he’ll be holding another one anytime soon.
+The president hasn’t held one of his signature big-stadium rallies since early March.

 “I think it’s important that I remain healthy.
 I really do,” Trump said.
 “So for the most part we’re staying here.”